louayshaat/devdays-ansiblecompliance/README.md

 This repository has the code related to the Session "Enabling Cloud Native Compliance Using Ansible"

-This repo includes ec2 image Builder and Systems Manager and cloudformation resources
+This repo includes EC2 Image Builder, Systems Manager and cloudformation resources.

 Architecture presented in the session
 ![](architecture.png)

-# ec2 Image Builder
+# EC2 Image Builder

-## Ansbile Component Config
+## Ansbile Component Configuration
 [ec2Image Builder - Ansible Component](/imagebuilder/ansiblecomponent.yml)

 Note: make sure you replace the **bucketname** and **prefix** with your bucket and prefix details

-## s3 Bucket
+## S3 Bucket
 The context of the s3 bucket is available here [s3 bucket playbooks](/s3bucket)

 ## CloudFormation Template
 [ec2Image Builder - Pipeline](/cloudformation/ec2imagebuilderpipeline.yaml)

-Use this CFN templace to build an ec2 image builder pipeline based on an Ansible Component
+Use this CFN templace to build an EC2 Image Builder Pipeline based on an Ansible Component

 **Note**: Ensure you have your playbooks uploaded to an s3 bucket pre launching the CFN template.
 This template will only build the pipleline but will not run it